tinoosan/ledger/README.md

 ---

 This service is intentionally small and explicit.
 If something feels unclear, it likely wants a comment right above it—PRs welcome.

+## Notes on duplicates and traceability

+- Let apps decide duplicates.
+The ledger validates and stores balanced entries; it does not dedupe by itself.
+- If you need safe retries, prefer an optional idempotency header your client controls (not a field on the entry).
+- For traceability, keep opaque metadata fields the caller can fill (e.g., source transaction id, import batch, input hash, rule id).
+The service stores `metadata` as-is and echoes it back.